mfrinsko/RepData_PeerAssessment1/PA1_template.md

 [1] 0
 ```

-The impact of this on total number of steps per day as well as the mean and median values is fairly significant from the original data set.
-The original data set has a much wider variation between mean and median (9345 and 10395 respectively), while they are almost identical in the new data set.
+The impact of this on total number of steps per day as well as the mean and median values is not that significant from the original data set.
+The original data set had almost identical mean and median values - about a 1 step difference.
+In the revised data set, there is slightly more variation - about 3 steps.
+The method used to replace the NA values could have caused this lack of difference in the data sets.
+If an interval had many NA values across all days, the average for that interval is likely to be very small as well.
+Using a daily average as the NA replacement value could have created more variation.

 ```r